contao/docs/docs/dev/framework/hooks.md

 {{< version "4.8" >}}

 Contao also supports its own annotation formats via the [Service Annotation Bundle][ServiceAnnotationBundle].
+This means that it is only necessary to create one file for the respective adaptation when using Contao's default way of automatically registering services under the `App\` namespace within the `src/` folder.
 Hooks can be registered using the `@Hook` Annotation.
 See the following example:

 ```php